robdekker/triviapp/PROCESS.md

 * Provide feedback when timer ends and then move on to the next question

 # Thursday 25-01
+* Error: A valid provisioning profile for this executable was not found.
+Uiteindelijk erachter gekomen dat wanneer je QuickTime Player runt, je telefoon een andere tijd aangeeft dan het daadwerkelijk is.
+Wanneer je de applicatie wilt builden moeten de tijden aan elkaar gelijk zijn, anders krijg je deze error.
+* Bug fixed: fetched questions of type “Question” can not be pushed to Firebase, only supports types NSNumber, NSString, NSDictionary, and NSArray.
+* All players will get the same questions every day: the first player will fetch 10 questions from the API and will push them to the Firebase database.
+The other players will then load these same questions from Firebase.

+# Friday 26-01
+* Presentation of the minimum viable product.

+# Monday 29-01 & Tuesday 30-01
+* I've been sick these days.

 ## Things I still have to implement in my app:
 * UIImagePicker to change profile picture and save it in Firebase Storage